-Ethiopian is my all-time favorite type of cuisine in the world.
+Ethiopian is my all-time absolute favorite type of cuisine in the world.

 So, why is it so great?
 Well, it's amazingly delicious.
 And when I say amazing, I mean ah-ma-zing.
 Slow-cooked, superbly spiced, colorful vegetables and lentils simmered to perfection.
 Fresh, healthy, and plant-based.
 It's a vegan's dream meal.

-It's a spongy, fermented, tangy-tasting sourdough that's naturally gluten-free.
+It's a spongy, fermented, tangy-tasting sourdough that's naturally gluten-free and high in nutrients such as iron.
 Injera ranges in color from light to dark, depending on the grain quality, but the color differences only really mean less or more tang in the flavor.

 Injera is made in giant pancake-like circles, up to 20 inches wide.
 It's thin like a crepe, and porous on one side, so you use that side to pick up your food and absorb the sauces, while your fingers hold onto the flat backside of the bread (and don't get messy).

-Exactly how many wats you get, what's in them, (and even the spellings of the words) all slightly differ from restaurant to restaurant, but here's some of the 10 most popular wats that almost always make an appearance in a traditional Ethiopian vegetarian meal.
+Wats (or wots) are the individual stews that make up your meal.
+Exactly how many wats you get, what's in them, what they're called, and even the spellings of the words, all slightly differ from restaurant to city to country, but there's usually 6 or more popular wats that can make an appearance in a traditional Ethiopian vegetarian meal.

 beer in a coconut